regpaco-org/paco-protekt/README.md

 ## Set environment variables

-1. Create a copy of the `.env-example` file called `.env`.
+1. Create file called `.env`.
-2. Add your GitHub App's private key, app ID, and webhook secret to the `.env` file.
+2. Add your GitHub App's private key, app ID, webhook secret, a github account and password to the `.env` file.

 ## Run the server